Rei-SwitchBot/faq/en-us/Lock.md

 Note:

 *It is not recommended to regularly unlock the Lock for security reasons.
 Please understand that we are not responsible for any accidents or damages caused by this action.
 *Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
-Simply place the Hub near the installed Lock Pro, within Bluetooth range, and it will automatically connect to the Hub.
+Simply place the Hub near the installed Lock, within Bluetooth range, and it will automatically connect to the Hub.

 ---